Keyboard shortcuts

 100log(level, target_ptr, target_len, msg_ptr, msg_len)JIP-1 debug log (prefer Logger)

-Refine (available during refinement):
+Refine (available during refinement)

 IDFunctionDescription